Summer 2026 application now open!

 Learn from Dr. Karambu Ringera, a visionary, activist, and committed leader.

-Build personal relationships with the children of the Kithoka Amani Community Home.
+Build personal relationships with the children of the Kithoka Amani Community Home through teaching and daily activities.

 Course Elements